nards-it/nards-db-backup/README.md

 - Run tests in containers (same as GitHub Actions):

-  `docker compose -f docker-compose.test.yml up --build --exit-code-from test-runner`
+  `docker compose -f docker-compose.test.yml down -v && docker compose -f docker-compose.test.yml up --build --exit-code-from test-runner`

 - Tear down (optional if you used `--exit-code-from`, containers stop automatically):

   `docker compose -f docker-compose.test.yml down -v`

+- Redis note: in the test compose, the `redis` service runs in a tiny restart loop so that the test's `SHUTDOWN` does not terminate the container and abort the Compose run.
+This applies only to the test compose.

 ### Local venv + pytest